veracity/veracity-documentation/sections/datafabric/datafabric-migration.md

   1\.
 Download your data from Data Fabric / My data (please refer to our [Download Guide](https://developer.veracity.com/docs/section/datafabric/tutorials/download-my-data)).
   2\.
 Subscribe to "[Data Workbench Storage](https://store.veracity.com/6-ea69-4b8c-9c72-df35f2a00)" and upload your data here.
   \
   Once your subscription is confirmed, you will receive an activation email.
 Please note that this might take up to a few days.
 When the activation is completed, you are ready to start using Veracity Data Workbench.
-Read the How-To Guide for a better introduction.
+[Read the How-To Guide for an introduction](https://developer.veracity.com/docs/section/dataworkbench/filestorage).
 &nbsp;
 2. __Download your data and manage them with your own solution (please refer to our [Download Guide](https://developer.veracity.com/docs/section/datafabric/tutorials/download-my-data))__